tocirml/array-to-tree/README.md

 - It always presents a challenge to start working on an app with code from someone else.
 Learning by checking others code is always a good method.
 - Typescript is something I'm very interested in, so I took the chance to learn more about it.

+In order to have a better app structure/organization, many folders were created, previously all files were inside /src which cause confusion.

 ### Problem 1

 Parse the array with format [id, leftChild, rightChild] into a binary tree JSON structure.